YU000jp/show-weekday-and-week-number/readme.md

 ### Install from Logseq Marketplace (Coming👷🚧)

 - Press [`---`] on the top right toolbar to open [`Plugins`]
-- Select marketplace
+- Select `Marketplace`
-- Type 'Show' in the search field, select it from the search results and install
+- Type `Show` in the search field, select it from the search results and install

 ### Usage